AFCON 2025: Morocco Coach Walid Regragui Sends Message to Super Eagles After Semifinal Loss

 - The Atlas Lions reached the AFCON final after a dramatic penalty shootout victory against Nigeria

-- Nigeria will face Egypt in the third-place playoff on Saturday, January 17
+- Nigeria face Egypt in the third-place playoff on January 17, with a football expert hailing the team

-Morocco head coach Walid Regragui has praised the Super Eagles following their heartbreaking semifinal exit at the 2025 Africa Cup of Nations, describing Nigeria as one of the toughest opponents his side has faced in the tournament.
+Morocco head coach Walid Regragui has praised the Super Eagles after their heartbreaking semi-final exit at the 2025 Africa Cup of Nations (AFCON), describing them as one of the toughest opponents his side has faced in the tournament.

-The Atlas Lions edged Nigeria 4-2 on penalties after a tense, goalless encounter at the Stade Prince Moulay Abdellah in Rabat, booking their place in the AFCON final where they will face Senegal.
+Hosting the tournament, the Atlas Lions edged the Super Eagles 4-2 on penalties after a tense, goalless encounter at the Stade Prince Moulay Abdellah in Rabat, booking their place in the final of the tournament, where they will face Senegal.

 Source: Getty Images